The Ultimate Locals' Guide to Visiting Oakland

 Weirdest Oakland Destination

-Beer Revolution is, says Jessie, a “grungy punk bar” that encapsulates Oakland’s edgy vibe; ditto the “funky” Alley Karaoke Bar, adorned with oddball old posters and featuring a live piano player who accompanies locals as they croon songbook standards.
+Jessie says the “funky” Alley Karaoke Bar encapsulates Oakland’s quirky vibe.
+It's adorned with oddball old posters and features a live piano player who accompanies locals as they croon songbook standards.
 The Kingfish is among the best in the genre of “very Oakland, very dive bar,” featuring shuffleboard, cheap beer and free popcorn.

 Sports Team to Root for (And Sports Team to Hate)

-No surprise here: Jessie and Diane are fans of the Warriors, Oakland’s beloved NBA team.
+No surprise here: Jessie and Diane are fans of the Warriors, Oakland’s once-beloved NBA team that moved across the bay to San Francisco but are still an Oakland team at heart.
 (Go Dub Nation!)
 “It’s exciting because they’ve won a bunch of championships in the last couple years,” Jessie notes, not entirely hyperbolically.
 (They won the NBA Finals in 2015 and 2017.)

 Best Spot for a Day Trip